Karrroll/Budget_App/README.md

 Once logged in, users can add a new income or expense.
 To do this, select the appropriate option and fill in the following fields:

--Date – when the transaction occurred (you can enter today's date or a custom one) -Description – short title or note for the transaction -Amount – value of the income or expense
+- Date – when the transaction occurred (you can enter today's date or a custom one)
+- Description – short title or note for the transaction
+- Amount – value of the income or expense

 # Balance

 Logged-in users also can view an overview for current month, last month or selected time period.
 The summary icludes:

--Income details
+- Income details
--Expense details
+- Expense details
--Total incomes amount
+- Total incomes amount
--Total expenses amount
+- Total expenses amount
--Overall balance
+- Overall balance